freiheit-com/kuberpult/infrastructure/scripts/create-testdata/Readme.md

 Commit and push (you may need `--force` to push).

-For releases, ensure kuberpult is running (use the docker-compose file), and then run `./create-release.sh` and `./run-releasetrain.sh` several times.
+For releases, ensure kuberpult is running (use the docker-compose file), and then run `./create-release.sh my-service my-team` and `./run-releasetrain.sh fakeprod` `./run-releasetrain.sh staging` several times.

 All remaining operations should be easily doable via the UI.